ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin.md

 </info-box>

 <info-box hint>
 	For simplicity reasons this guide does not describe how to localize the created plugin.
-To see how plugins should be localized check {@link framework/guides/deep-dive/localization the localization guide}.
+To see how to localize plugins, refer to the {@link framework/guides/deep-dive/localization localization guide}.
 </info-box>

 ## Step 1.
 Installing dependencies